OlgaMaciaszek/spring-one-2021-rsocket-http-sample/README.md

   new service that uses RSocket for communication.
 You can use profiles to run multiple instances of this service.
 - **RSocket Broker** that the VerificationService registers with.
-The broker, built on top of `io.rsocket.routing:rsocket-broker-spring` allows for keeping track of and selecting appropriate RSocket service using load-balancing and selection criteria passed to it.
+The broker, built on top of `io.rsocket.broker:rsocket-broker-spring` allows for keeping track of and selecting appropriate RSocket service using load-balancing and selection criteria passed to it.
 - **Loan Service** that is a legacy service for requesting loans that uses HTTP for communication, but needs to communicate with the VerificationService that only speaks RSocket to validate its customers.
-- **Gateway** is a Spring Cloud Gateway instance that also has contains the `io.rsocket.routing:rsocket-routing-http-bridge` dependency within, which makes it a RSocket Http Bridge instance.
+- **Gateway** is a Spring Cloud Gateway instance that also has contains the `io.rsocket.broker:rsocket-broker-http-bridge` dependency within, which makes it a RSocket Http Bridge instance.
 It receives HTTP requests from the Loan Service and passes them on via RSocket to Verification Service and then passes the responses back to the Loan Service.